bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/h/HasTightJacket_1aoZzRJGjFAuxNIGdeSy5m/Documentation.md

-Indicate whether the fiber has a tight jacket or not
+Indicates whether the fiber has a tight jacket or not.